 When it comes to off-roading, there are many vehicle owners that are simply interested in improving the clearance capacity of the vehicle and then the tire size.
 SUVs & jeeps are often seen as the top of the heap when it comes to off-roading.
 We have seen a series of large wheels over the years that have been bent or have been damaged as a result of off-road accidents.
 Properly outfitting your vehicle for a true off-roading experience means more than just trusting in a big tire.
 It requires some other performance enhancements as well.
-Here are some of the best upgrades that you can make alongside larger tires to keep your vehicle traveling with ease over any terrain:
+Here are some of the best upgrades that you can make alongside Off-Roading wheels to keep your vehicle traveling with ease over any terrain:

 You will need large tires to do some offroading but your suspension can also make a huge difference as well.
 For solid off-roading and suspension, you may want to install a lift kit, upgrade your springs, and more.
 These types of improvements will make sure that you can handle the pressures that are being exerted on your vehicle as you offroad.
 Changing your suspension will also allow you to use larger wheels while maintaining clearance.